 For 121 years, notable St. Thomas graduates have personified the Basilian credo Teach Me Goodness, Discipline, and Knowledge.
 The most prestigious former scholars with exceptional contributions to their professions and communities are saluted with the school’s highest alumni distinction.

-On January 23, the Eagle Family will acknowledge five transformative leaders who have embraced the St. Thomas spirit at its best.
-The 16th Hall of Honor event will take place as a socially distanced celebration in Cemo Auditorium.
+On January 23, the Eagle Family elevated five transformative leaders who have embraced the St. Thomas spirit at its best.
+The 16th Hall of Honor event took place as a socially distanced, invitation only celebration in Cemo Auditorium.

-Recognized for their long-lasting, significant impacts far beyond the St. Thomas campus are Raymond Bourgeois ‘70, Albert Clay ‘61, Lieutenant Colonel Timothy Gatlin ‘95, William Joplin ‘54, and the Most Reverend George Sheltz ‘63.
-The 2020 recipients reflect the range and depth of a St. Thomas education and experience.
+Recognized for their long-lasting, significant impacts far beyond the St. Thomas campus are Raymond Bourgeois ‘70, Albert William Clay ‘61, Lt.
+Colonel Timothy DeWayne Gatlin ‘95, William Ferdinand Joplin ‘54, and the Most Reverend George Arthur Sheltz ‘63.
+The 2020 recipients reflect the broad and deep domain of a St. Thomas education and experience.

 Raymond Bourgeois ‘70